What is Tumeric?

 Curcuma domestica syn.
 Curcuma longa – Botanical name

 Tumeric is an rhizome and ancient sacred spice also known as Indian saffron and indigenous to the monsoon forests of south east asia.
+It is a member of the ginger family and also comes in a white variety.
 Tropical and subtropical climates are the best for the cultivation of this herbaceous perennial and in colder climates it is grown in a protected environment.
 It is planted into warm soil in Spring from a rhizome with two buds.
 Every four years clumps are dug up completely, broken up and replanted.
 It likes a lot of water and sun or semi-shade and has a beautiful white flower.

 The tumeric rhizome has a strong yellow color and is used for dying.
 The leaves and roots are used in cooking.
 It is often added to curries or curry powder to give a rich yellow color.
 There has been a lot of information coming into the mainstream about this plant in the last few years.
 It is a very potent and a powerful root and has been used in healing for thousands of years as an antiseptic, anti-inflammatory, natural painkiller, anti-depressant and liver detoxifier.
 Many modern western medicine studies have shown that it can help with arthritis, auto immune diseases and dementia.

 Medicinal quality is reliant on the source of the planting material and growing method and conditions